Planning Your Trip

 Accommodations and Lodging

-You’ve got several options of where to stay during your class.
-Local students often commute from home, some students camp, and others choose to rent hotels or AirBnB’s with more creature comforts.
+There are several options available for lodging during your class.
+Local students often commute from home, some students enjoy staying on our beautiful campus, and others choose to stay in hotels or AirBnBs.
+Please visit our Accommodations page for more details and pricing.

 The Pagoda, one of the Airbnb's available for rent at the Wild Abundance campus at Sanford Way

-Everyone is responsible for their own meals throughout their class.
+Everyone is responsible for providing and preparing their own meals.
 We also strongly recommend that you bring snacks, especially for the building classes, as they are very active.
 Whether or not you’re camping here, you can use the outdoor kitchen to store and prepare food.
+We will provide you with a list of local grocery stores for gathering provisions, as well as information on our favorite restaurants for evenings when you’d like to dine out.

-PLEASE NOTE: The Sanford Way campus DOES NOT have refrigeration on site and the Paint Fork campus DOES have refrigeration on site.
+PLEASE NOTE: The Sanford Way campus DOES NOT have refrigeration on site; the Paint Fork campus DOES have refrigeration on site.

 If you are coming to the Sanford Way campus for the Rewilding Retreat or Wildcrafted Apothecary Class, or if you have a lot of food and are coming to a building class (the fridge has limited space), please bring a cooler.
 We provide sturdy plastic bins to store non-perishable food away from critters like mice and raccoons in our outdoor kitchens.